softbank-robotics-america/fse-project-inventory/README.md

 # Instructions
-- Use the following data file in your project:
+- You may use the following data file to initialize the database in your project or else create your own:
 `` db_init.json ``